Consumed REST Services

 2. Name the constant and click OK.

-4. Add any additional information needed and click OK > OK.
+4. Add any additional information you may need, then click OK.

 Adding Parameters

-Parameters are fully supported in the path and query part of the URL and in the header value.
+Parameters are fully supported in the path and query part of the URL, in the header value, and in the body.
 They are defined within curly brackets.
-For example, in the URL, defining numbers as parameter would be http://numbersapi.com/{numbers}.
-All parameters must be added to the Parameters grid and match what is present within the curly brackets.
+For example, in the URL, defining number as parameter would be http://numbersapi.com/{number}.
+The parameters that are configured for the URL, headers, or body within curly brackets are automatically added to the parameters grid.

-1. Open the Parameters tab and click Add.
+1. Open the Parameters tab and click Add parameter.

-2. Name your parameter, add a test value, and click OK.
+2. Name your parameter and add a test value.

 3. To test the parameters, click Send.